thaitanhaha/EY-Challenge-2025/README.md

 ## Experiments

 I used correlation to determine which features would be selected for my regression model.
 After several tests, I chose ExtraTreesRegressor as the main algorithm (except for version 1).
 Additionally, all versions used dataset #1.
 For the train-test split, I primarily used an 80-20 ratio.

+For more details, this is my [Kaggle notebook](https://www.kaggle.com/code/nguyenthaitan/ey-challenge-notebook).

 ### Version 1